dnsimple/dnsimple-developer/content/v2/dns-analytics.markdown

 {:toc}

 <note>
   This API is currently in Public Beta.
-During the Public Beta period changes may occur at any time.
+During the Public Beta period, changes may occur at any time.
 </note>

 ## Query DNS Analytics data {#query}

-Queries and returns DNS Analytics data available for the provided query parameters
+Queries and returns DNS Analytics data available for the provided query parameters:

 ~~~
 GET /:account/dns_analytics